pnp/teams-dev-samples/samples/tab-sso/src/dotnet/README.md

-# Teams Tab Single Sign-on (SSO) Sample - Dotnet
+# Teams Tab Single Sign-on (SSO) Sample - .NET

-Please see the sample's complete description [here](../../).
-This document is specific to just the dotnet implementation
+This SSO sample includes both a .NET and a Node.js version.
+This readme is specific to the .NET version, so please see [here](../../) for the overall readme details, and then come back here for the dotnet-specific setup steps.

 ## Version history